-1. The Graduate College considers mentoring and instruction an indispensable element of the assistantship experience.
-Consequently, for faculty to qualify to hire and supervise a GA they must hold full or provisional graduate faculty status.
+The Graduate College considers mentoring and instruction an indispensable element of the assistantship experience.
+Consequently, for faculty to qualify to hire and supervise a GA they must hold full (for GRA or GTA) or associate (for GTA) graduate faculty status.
 To apply for or renew graduate faculty, please see: https://graduate.kennesaw.edu/facultyresources/faculty-appointment.php.

-2. Faculty requesting to hire and supervise a GA must have submitted evaluations of any previous GAs that they supervised.
+Faculty requesting to hire and supervise a GA must agree to submit an evaluation at the end of each semester.

-3. To ensure clear communication and to protect all parties involved, the GA supervisor must provide his/her GA with pertinent objective and subjective work standards as indicated on the GA hiring contract.
+To ensure clear communication and to protect all parties involved, the GA supervisor must provide his/her GA with pertinent objective and subjective work standards prior to signing the contract with the student.

 - to communicate the specific job description to the graduate assistant by reviewing the contract with the student before each party signs